 A set of standards that establish how First Nations data should be collected, protected, used, or shared.
 They are the de facto standard for how to conduct research with First Nations.

-OCAP defines how researchers can use data in ways that benefit Indigenous communities while minimizing harm.
+OCAP defines how researchers can use data to benefit Indigenous communities while minimizing harm.
 It represents a set of Indigenous protocols, developed in direct response to cases such as the Nuu-chah-nulth story, that regulate how data moves and to what ends.

-Moving out of a foundation of Indigenous-led data initiatives, however, I want to suggest a further space of relationality, which might be mobilized in resistance to shallow decolonization, via the maker movement.
+Moving out of a foundation of Indigenous-led data initiatives, like OCAP and CARE, I want to suggest a further space of relationality, which might be mobilized in resistance to shallow decolonization, via the maker movement.

 Maker Methods Across Indigenous Studies and the Digital Humanities

-And it is at this point where I would to draw Leanne Betasamosake Simpson into the conversation, holding her impressive body of work up against the white maleness of the maker movement in order to illustrate a potential for new space with DH.
+And it is at this point where I would draw Leanne Betasamosake Simpson into the conversation, holding her impressive body of work up against the white maleness of the maker movement to illustrate a potential for new space with DH.

-My argument, however, approaches Simpson’s work, not from an aesthetic perspective, but from a materialist, maker ethic that establishes the act of creation as a relationship: between makers, technology, and the environment.
+My argument, however, approaches Simpson’s work, not from an aesthetic perspective, but from a materialist, maker ethic that establishes creation as a relationship: between makers, technology, and the environment.

 And this is where I come against the quotation that some of you may have already noted in the abstract for this keynote: